henrietta-k/adapt-learning-wiki/Styling-your-course.md

 ###How to modify the **Vanilla** theme

 Locate the **Vanilla** theme:  *src/theme/adapt-contrib-vanilla* Here you will find all of the elements which make up an Adapt theme.
+Visit the [**Vanilla** wiki](https://github.com/adaptlearning/adapt-contrib-vanilla/wiki) for an exploration of its structure and styles.

 The *less* folder contains all of the style elements, and it is here where we can quite quickly change the look of your course.